Personal Injury Attorneys in Florida Represent Clients Involved in Any Type of Trucking Accident

 - Underride accidents — When a car goes under the carriage of a truck, there is the potential for serious damage.
 Underride accidents are extremely dangerous and carry a high rate of fatality.

 - Head-on collisions — A head-on collision is one of the most dangerous types of accidents for trucks.
 Their weight and overall size make a head-on crash extremely serious for any smaller vehicle involved.

 - Rear-end collisions — A rear-end collision involving a truck is serious because of the vehicle’s weight and size.
 There is also the danger of a car being involved in an underride accident when it strikes a truck from behind.

 - Cargo spills — Trucks oftentimes haul dangerous and heavy materials across the state, including timber, construction supplies and other vehicles.
 If a driver loses this cargo while on the road, the resulting spillage can seriously injure any cars in the vicinity.

 Contact our veteran trucking accident attorneys today

 Our legal team at Kaylor, Kaylor & Leto, P.A. is ready to help you, regardless of the type of truck accident with which you have been involved.
-For a free consultation, call our offices at or contact us online.
-We have locations in Winter Haven, Lakeland, Sebring and Tampa for your convenience.
+For a free consultation, call our offices at 863-968-7837 or contact us online.
+We serve Lakeland and surrounding areas.
 And our lawyers represent clients throughout the Florida counties of Hillsborough, Pasco, Pinellas, Highlands, Hardee, Osceola, Seminole, Lake and Orange.